Conference Program

 Parallel 4B: Optimising risk planning

-Gain insights from the UK and cross-industry best practices in relation to managing and planning for risk scenarios.
+Gain insights from overseas and cross-industry risk practitioners on best practice organisational approaches to planning for and executing and risk management processes.

 Hanny Hassan, Partner, Financial Services, Ernst & Young